briankoser/sfc-listeners-guide/episodes/0176-spelunking-with-socrates.md

 We have no writing from Socrates

-Questions in {% workTitle "The Republic" %}: what is justice?
+Questions in {% work "The Republic" %}: what is justice?
 What is the perfectly just state?

 The allegory of the cave introduces platonic forms